 Would you rather…

-- Watch, Star Wars, or Star Trek?
-Use whichever moves you find most relevant.
+- Watch Star Wars or Star Trek?
+Harry Potter or The Lord of the Rings?
+Use whichever movies you find most relevant.

 - Go to a play or musical?

 - Go to the theater or a movie?